DIY Garden Watering Systems For Busy Gardeners

 Self-watering containers work on the principle of capillary action, utilizing a wicking material or mechanism to draw water from the reservoir into the soil.
 The reservoir is usually located at the bottom of the container, and the plants’ roots can access the water through small openings or wicking material.
 As the soil dries out, the plants naturally take up water from the reservoir, resulting in a self-regulating watering system.

-See also DIY Garden Fence Ideas To Keep Critters Out
+See also DIY Garden Sculpture Ideas For Artistic Expression

 Benefits and Drawbacks